10up/slotfill-and-filter-demos/src/filters/blocks-getblockmenudefaultclassname/README.md

 Receives `classname` and `blockName` as parameters and returns a string representing the block's default menu item class.

-This appears in the Add Block interface and wraps the icon for each registered block.
+This appears in the Add Block interface and the class is added to the `<button>` tag for each block.

 ## Examples